Oklahoma Gov. signs into law near-total abortion ban starting at fertilization

 Zoom out: The U.S. Supreme Court is set to reconsider Roe v.
 Wade with a decision expected as soon as June.

-Don't forget: Oklahoma is one of the 13 states that has a "trigger law" in place, which is an abortion ban that would kick in right away if the Supreme Court completely overturns its precedents.
+Don't forget: Oklahoma is one of the 13 states that has a "trigger law" in place, which is an abortion ban that will kick in right away if the Supreme Court completely overturns its precedents.

 - The language of the trigger law has been modified to say that abortion will be prohibited if the court “overrules in whole or in part” Roe v.
 Wade and Planned Parenthood v.
 Casey, instead of the precedents being overturned completely.

 What we're watching: The Center for Reproductive Rights has filed a lawsuit to stop the state's six-week ban — which has not been blocked — and plans to make a request to supplement that case with a challenge to H.B.
 4327.